codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

           echo "Image should be accessible to your local machine (after docker login) by:" echo "docker pull $CF_IMAGE"
           docker pull $CF_IMAGE
-          echo "On the next step, the report image would use the integration to pull information on the reported image, and using the specified enrichers."
+          echo "On the next step, the report image would use the integration to pull information on the reported image, using the specified enrichers."
       - name: report image by action
         with:
           # Name of runtime to implement the enrichment
-          CF_RUNTIME_NAME: '[runtime_name]'
+          CF_RUNTIME_NAME: 'codefresh-hosted'

           # Codefresh API key !!
 Committing a plain text token is a security risk.
-We highly recommend using an encrypted secrets. !!
+We highly recommend using encrypted secrets. !!
           # Documentation - https://docs.github.com/en/actions/security-guides/encrypted-secrets
           CF_API_KEY: ${{ secrets.USER_TOKEN }}

           # Name of Container registry integration
-          CF_CONTAINER_REGISTRY_INTEGRATION: "docker"
+          CF_CONTAINER_REGISTRY_INTEGRATION: 'docker'

           # The git branch which is related for the commit
           CF_GIT_BRANCH: 'main'